Alik Griffin

 Available At: Hardgraft

 Another cool leather designer company is HardGraft.
-They started out doing a lot more camera accessories but for the last few years they branched off into doing more designer bags, shoes and wallets.
-I have several of their products but they’re always changing their inventory.
+They started out doing a lot more camera accessories, but for the last few years, they branched off into designing more designer bags, shoes, and wallets.
+I have several of their products, but they’re always changing their inventory.
 They can be a little expensive, but it’s worth going to their site and browsing to see what they have.
-Again, no affiliation, although they use to send me stuff to review.
+Again, no affiliation, although they used to send me stuff to review.

 Modern Straps